vladimirfomene/vladimirfomene.github.io/content/blog/wallet-descriptors.md

 }
 ```

 A script is solvable according to Core, if given the private key and the descriptor, the wallet software can generate a scriptsig/witness to spend its funds. `isrange` denotes if it is a range descriptor meaning it is possible to generate other descriptors from it.
 Range descriptors usually end their derivation path with `/*`.
-For example, `wpkh(tprv8ZgxMBicQKsPdy6LMhUtFHAgpocR8GC6QmwMSFpZs7h6Eziw3SpThFfczTDh5rW2krkqffa11UpX3XkeTTB2FvzZKWXqPY54Y6Rq4AQ5R8L/84'/0'/0'/0/*)` is a range descriptor.
+For example, `wpkh(tprv8ZgxMBicQKsPdy6LMhUtFHAgpocR8GC6QmwMSFpZs7h6Eziw3SpThFfczTDh5rW2krkqffa11UpX3XkeTTB2FvzZKWXqPY54Y6Rq4AQ5R8L/84'/0'/0'/0/*)` is a range descriptor. `hasprivatekeys` shows whether the descriptor itself contains a private key.
+Here the descriptor has only a pubkey, even though the underlying wallet does have the associated private key.

 The `getdescriptorinfo` command can also be used to derive the checksum of a descriptor if there you get one without a checksum.
 If we run the previous command, this time without adding the checksum at the end, Core will compute the checksum for us in the outputs.